Quick Short Inca Trail Hike: The Complete Handbook

 4 Day Machu Picchu Tours

-Packed Box lunches for the Short Inca Trail, along the 104 km of the railway that leads to Inti Punku (Sun Gate), are prepared in a tourist restaurant in the center of Cusco.
-Box Lunch ensured the biosecurity and quality the Short Inca Trail deserves.
-The contents of the lunch box are as follows; have a look.
+For the 104 kilometers of the railway leading to Inti Punku (Sun Gate), packed box lunches for the Short Inca Trail are made in a tourist restaurant in Cusco’s downtown.
+Box Lunch guarantees the biosecurity and quality that the Short Inca Trail deserves.
+The contents of the lunch box are as follows: have a look.

 Note: Biodegradable Containers and Biodegradable Forks

-At kilometer 104, it is the only place on the entire Short Inca Trail that sells snacks until you reach the exit gate of Machu Picchu.
+Up to the Machu Picchu exit gate, this is the only location along the entire Short Inca Trail where food is sold, at kilometer 104.
 Before boarding the bus service to Aguas Calientes in Machu Picchu, snacks with coffee, Coca-Cola, and ice water are sold.

-At the beginning of the Short Inca Trail, there is a stream to provide water from the Andes of Peru.
-It is recommended to bring water tablets, filters, or electronic devices to purify the water.
+At the beginning of the Short Inca Trail, there is a stream that provides water from the Andes of Peru.
+It is recommended that you bring water tablets, filters, or electronic devices to purify the water.

-For more water, hikers can reach the Wiñaywayna waterfalls and ruins.
-You should bring at least 2 liters of water; the usual amount is 3 liters to cover the entire route of the Short Inca Trail.
+Hikers can reach the Wiñaywayna waterfalls and ruins for more water.
+You should bring at least 2 liters of water, but the usual amount is 3 liters to cover the entire route of the Short Inca Trail.

-During the short Inca Trail to the Inca city of Machu Picchu, it is possible to feel some of the symptoms of altitude sickness.
-Still, they dissipate little by little as the Inca Trail swings from 2,250 meters (7,240 feet) to 2,700 meters (8,540 feet), and it’s not a significant problem.
+You may experience some of the symptoms of altitude sickness on the short Inca Trail leading to the Inca city of Machu Picchu.
+However, they gradually disappear when the Inca Trail swings from 2,250 meters (7,240 feet) to 2,700 meters (8,540 feet), so it’s not a big deal.

-The Short Inca Trail to Machu Picchu recommended that people adapt to the Andes and then go to higher elevations like the Rainbow Mountain of Cusco.
+The Short Inca Trail to Machu Picchu advised travelers to acclimate to the Andes before ascending to higher altitudes, such as Cusco’s Rainbow Mountain.

-We recommend booking the Short Inca Trail service four months in advance to obtain permits for the high season.
+We advise scheduling the Short Inca Trail service four months in advance to get permits for the peak season.
 The high tourist season in Machu Picchu is from May to October.

 However, you can book the Short Inca Trail two months in advance, from October to December, or two weeks in advance.
-It should be noted that the Shorter Inca Trail is permanently closed for maintenance in February.
+Note that the Short Inca Trail will be permanently closed for renovation in February.

-Yes, authorization and permits are required to enter the network of short Inca Trails to Machu Picchu.
+Indeed, permissions and authorization are needed to access the network of small Inca Trails that lead to Machu Picchu.
 The license is issued annually to the operating travel agencies that obtain passes to organize organized group excursions within the Inca Trail network.

-The following restrictions are prohibited in the excursions of the Short Inca Trail Peru: following good hiking practices to preserve the Inca Trail network for future generations is essential.
+The following are forbidden on the Short Inca Trail Peru excursions: hiking responsibly to protect the Inca Trail network for future generations is crucial.

 Sacred Valley Short Inca Trail 3 Day